athenian-ct-projects/Focus-Day-project-template-old/project_description.md

 * References (for both content and code assistance)

 Additonal requirements:
-* Game is applicable to a MS Focus Day, and that day is clearly noted in your documentation
+* Game is applicable to a MS Focus Day (**optional**), and that day is clearly noted in your documentation
 * Game contains enough complexity to be engaging and educational
 * Game contains clear instructions/rules for play
-* All unique materials needed for game play are included
+* All unique materials needed for game play are included (no physical materials for 2020-21)
 * Standard stationary materials (pens, paper, etc) need not be included

 ### Stage 4: Evaluation & Reflection

-After you have submitted your project, we will play them together and then you will reflect on the process.
+After you have submitted your project, you will present them to the class and then you will reflect on the process.

-(Spring 2020: stay tuned for how this will work online!)

 ## Supporting Documents
 * Focus Day Despriptions